nroi/flexo/README.md

 Server = http://<FLEXO_SERVER_IP_ADDRESS>:7878/$repo/os/$arch
 ```

+Notice that if you start Flexo for the first time, it will run latency tests to select
+fast mirrors, which will take half a minute or so.
+During that time, Flexo is not available
+to serve any requests.
+Subsequent starts will be faster.

 ## Features

 * Concurrent downloads: You can have multiple clients downloading files from Flexo without one client having to wait.